vinicius-masiero/vinicius-masiero/README.md

 # Vinicius Masiero

 Hi, my name is Vinicius Masiero, I'm from Brazil and I'm 21 years old.
 I work as a web developer since 2018.
-I have experience with HTML, CSS, JavaScript, VueJS and PHP.
+I have experience with HTML, CSS, JavaScript and PHP.
 Currently studying ReactJS and React Native.
 I speak Portuguese, english and I'm learning korean.